MiguelCarloKua/rantme/README.md

 Chat with an AI assistant that adjusts its tone based on your emotion (empathetic, motivational, reflective, or funny).

 Real-Time Emotion Detection
-Each message is analyzed using a transformer model to detect emotion (e.g., sadness, joy, anger), and the chatbot adjusts its response accordingly.
+Each message is analyzed using a transformer model to detect emotion, and the chatbot adjusts its response accordingly.

 Mood-Adaptive Backgrounds
-The background gradient dynamically changes to match your emotional state — calming green for sadness, vibrant teal for joy, etc.
+The background gradient dynamically changes to match your emotional state.

 Mood Tracking Analytics
 Visualize your emotional history using an interactive mood graph, with emojis that reflect your dominant emotion per day.